shawn-dsilva/tm4c-linux-template/README.md

-﻿

-# TM4C Template for Linux
+﻿# TM4C Template for Linux
 **UPDATE** : Added new `startup.c` and `startup.h` files for the TM4C,and a linker script all written from scratch by me,and Open Source, unlike the earlier TI BSD licensed `startup_gcc.c` file and associated linker script

 ## About

-This is a simple template for writing and building code for the TM4C123GH6PM Launchpad development board by TI on a Linux(specifically Ubuntu) system.This repository includes a `Makefile`,a linker script `TM4C123GH6PM.ld` for the TM4C board,the `Startup.c` file and required headers for the TM4C microcontroller and a basic blinky `main.c` file
+This is a simple template for writing and building code for the TM4C123GH6PM Launchpad development board by TI on a Linux system.
+This repository includes a `Makefile`, a linker script `TM4C123GH6PM.ld` for the TM4C board, the `Startup.c` file and required headers for the TM4C microcontroller and a basic blinky `main.c` file.

 Directory structure after running `make`
 ```